sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/where-to-start/braille.md

 # Do I need braille to code?

-Short answer no. You can do everything with just a laptop and a screenreader.
+Short answer no. You can do everything with just a laptop and a screen reader.

 I like braille.
 You can feel every single character and their is something about braille that feels magical. feeling git add README.md in the terminal is really cool.
 Reading braille comes more close to reading visual character then hearing words.